DataCanvasIO/HyperGBM/README.md

 ## GPU Acceleration

-Hypergbm supports full pipeline GPU acceleration, including all data processing and model training steps.
+Hypergbm supports full pipeline GPU acceleration, including all steps from data processing to model training.
 In our experiments, we got a 50x performance improvement!
-More importantly, the model trained on GPU could be deployed to the environment without GPU hardware and software (CUDA and cuML), which greatly reduces the cost of model deployment.
+Most importantly, the model trained on GPU could be deployed to the environment without GPU hardware and software (e.g.,CUDA and cuML), which greatly reduces the cost of model deployment.

 ![Gpu Acceleration](docs/static/images/gpu_speedup.png)